 Glaucoma is the leading cause of irreversible blindness in the world.
 It is a group of eye conditions that is commonly referred to as “the silent thief of sight” because the symptoms develop slowly and often go unnoticed.
-Many patients suffering from glaucoma lose up to 40 percent loss in vision before realizing there is a problem.
+Patients diagnosed with glaucoma can lose up to 40% of their sight before noticing any problems with their vision.

-Routine eye exams allow the team at EyeCare Associates to detect eye disease and conditions before vision loss or impairment occurs.
-Although glaucoma cannot be prevented, it can be controlled.
-Our doctors specialize in glaucoma care and will help you maintain your best vision possible.
+Routine eye exams allow our team of Alabama eye doctors to detect conditions and diseases that could potentially harm your vision.
+Glaucoma cannot be prevented, but it can be controlled.
+Our eye doctors at EyeCare Associates in Alabama are experts in glaucoma care and will help you maintain your vision.

 Glaucoma Surgery: The most common surgical procedure to treat glaucoma involves the insertion of a medical device to help fluid flow out of the eye.
 Our glaucoma specialists perform this painless procedure using the smallest FDA-approved stent available, the iStent®.
 Most patients don’t even feel the device or need to use eye drops as much after surgery or at all.

-Early detection of glaucoma is key because symptoms often go unnoticed and once vision loss occurs, it cannot be restored.
-If you are at risk for glaucoma, you should see your eye doctor more regularly.
-Schedule an appointment with EyeCare Associates today.
+Early detection of glaucoma is key because symptoms often go unnoticed and once vision loss occurs- it cannot be restored.

 Tests for glaucoma include: